ecg-icas/icas/doc/0.54/_sources/regions.txt

 .. include:: examples/regions-tree-structure.rst

-Ads can only be placed in leaf regions and leaf objects must contain center point.
+Ads can only be placed in leaf regions and all leaf regions contain a center point.

 Non-Leaf Regions
 ----------------